Weyaaron/nvim-project-time-tracking/Readme.md

 lua api to extract the relevant data.

-The distinct feature of this over other plugins of this type is probably that it fokusses on tim-tracking based projects.
+The distinct feature of this over other plugins of this type is probably that it fokusses on projects.
-It provides
+The goal is to eventually provide both basic and advances features to split the gathered data into projects based on your definition.
+It could be on time-of-day basis, on a git branch basis, or whatever you imagine.

 I am aware that other plugins of this type exist and its probably personal preference which suits you use case.

 # In Action